Background & Purpose

 • Timeica Bethel, Afro-American Cultural Center

-• Melanie Boyd, Senior Associate Dean of Student Affairs
+• Melanie Boyd, Student Affairs

 • Samuel Byrd, Office of LGBTQ Resources